radixsh/radish-music/README.md

 This repo contains all my original music, as well as music I have transcribed or arranged.
-I hope to have Musescore files, pdfs, and audios available for you to download and use.
+The Musescore files are available for you to download and use.
 Please tell me if you do!

 ## Original Compositions
 | Song | Audio | Musescore file | Notes